gramineproject/gramine/Documentation/devel/building.rst

   search for executables under this path.
 If your system reports that Gramine programs can not be found, you might need to edit your configuration files so that :file:`/usr/local/bin` is in your path (in ``$PATH`` environment variable).
-Alternatively, you can modify the installation prefix, e.g. to :file:`/usr`.
+Alternatively, you can modify the installation prefix (e.g. to :file:`/usr`) or the executable directory (e.g. :command:`meson --bindir=/usr/bin`).

-- When installing from sources, Gramine Python modules are placed under :file:`/usr/local/lib/python3.xyz/site-packages`.
+- When installing from sources, Gramine Python modules are placed under :file:`/usr/local/lib/python3.xyz/site-packages` (or under :file:`/usr/local/lib/python3.xyz/dist-packages` on Debian-like distros).
 Some Linux distributions (notably Alpine) do not search for Python modules under this path.
 If your system fails to find Gramine Python modules, you might need to adjust ``PYTHONPATH`` environment variable.
 Alternatively, you can modify the installation prefix, e.g. to :file:`/usr`.

 To install into some other place than :file:`/usr/local`, use :command:`meson --prefix=<prefix>`.
 Note that if you chose something else than :file:`/usr`